Learn and Grow versus Name and Blame

 I am encouraging us to avoid blaming others on the team.
 Start praising the effort and attitude of our sons and daughters and offer support by listening.
 If they start to complain or blame others encourage them to focus on what they can control.

-I am quick to reflect on previous games and the mistakes I made in an attempt to improve my coaching, because I learned long ago it was not helpful for me or my team to blame the players and their mistakes.
+I am quick to reflect on previous games and the mistakes I made in an attempt to improve my coaching, because I learned long ago it was not helpful for me to blame the players and their mistakes.

 The overwhelming majority of players are going to be critical of their performance and when they do blame teammates and coaches it is often an attempt to hide the insecurities of their own play.